-The Steering Group oversees the PSP, organises its activities, and is ultimately accountable for key decisions made about the PSP.
+The Steering Group oversees the PSP, organises and completes its activities, and is ultimately accountable for key decisions made about the PSP.
 It will be made up of a mix of representatives of patients, carers and clinicians.
 These are often members of a charity or professional organisation within the area of the PSP.
 Members will bring with them knowledge of the condition, an understanding of the patient, carer and clinician populations and access to networks of patients, carers and clinicians.
-It may be unrealistic for members of a Steering Group to be fully representative of all of its stakeholders and communities.
+It may be unrealistic for members of a Steering Group to be fully representative of all its stakeholders and communities.
 Nevertheless, members should be aware of those communities and be able to ensure the process is accessible to those groups.

 It is important that Steering Group members have the time to commit to the work of the PSP both in Steering Group meetings and in between meetings.
 The PSP leader will need to facilitate good teamwork amongst the Steering Group so that everyone on the group is fully engaged in the PSP.